SiverDX/SWFCopyValues/README.md

 ## How it works
 There are three directories:
-* The files that are loaded in your game, that have the correct functionality (but wrong resolution)
+* Reference: The reference files (for example from Truby9s mod)
-* The reference files (for example from Truby9s mod)
+* To Change: The files that are loaded in your game, that have the correct functionality (but wrong resolution)
-* The output
+* Output: The output (as in new files with the functionality and correct resolution)

 As a first step the program copies the header values for maximum y and x (which determines the resolution of the .swf file)

 After that it goes through every frame of the .swf file and copies the matrix values

-(these have often changed translateX values due to the wider scren)
+(these have often changed translateX values due to the wider screen - sometimes some other stuff is changed as well)

 ## Additional Info
 In this project I use the SWF-Library from https://github.com/jindrapetrik/jpexs-decompiler